wojdlu/Calculator/ReadMe.txt

-Instructions should be typed in the file "input.txt" for the program to run properly, the path to this file should be saved as a variable in the Main class the program adopts five types of actions: divide multiply
+Instructions should be typed in the file "input.txt" for the program to run properly, the path to "input.txt" file should be saved as a variable in the Main class the program adopts five types of actions: divide multiply